+GUCCI Summer 2020 collection is gorgeous!
+It has a limited edition satin lipstick and, the beautiful GUCCI Poudre De Beauté Éclat Soleil Bronzing Powders!
 The lone lipstick I can pass, but the bronzers?
-Oh hell no, girl!
-They’re irresistibly good-looking and I am not one to miss a GUCCI beauty product I know I’ll love and use.
+Oh no!
+They’re irresistible and I am not one to miss a GUCCI beauty product I know I’ll love and use.

-Surprisingly, the bronzer is really bulky.
-This is probably because it also houses a custom applicator nestled under the powder product.
-It can be accessed by lifting the powder case, its a really cute brush and a nice addition.
+Surprisingly, the bronzer is really bulky, because it also houses a custom applicator nestled under the powder.
+It can be accessed by lifting the powder case, it’s a really cute brush and a nice addition.

-The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder is available in five shades to suit a general range of skin tones.
+The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder is available in five shades to suit a general range of skin tones:

-01 Fair – dusty coral with a slightly warm red undertone
+- 01 Fair – dusty coral with a slightly warm red undertone

-02 Light – light chestnut brown with a cool red undertone
+- 02 Light – light chestnut brown with a cool red undertone

-03 Medium – oak brown with a warm red undertone
+- 03 Medium – oak brown with a warm red undertone

-04 Tan – tawny brown with a neutral red undertone
+- 04 Tan – tawny brown with a neutral red undertone

-05 Dark – cinnamon brown with a cool red undertone
+- 05 Dark – cinnamon brown with a cool red undertone

-Generally, I don’t suit bronzers that have red and orange undertones, my skin is too pale and they make me resemble something similar to a clown!
+Generally, I don’t suit bronzers that have red and orange undertones, my skin is too pale and they make me resemble something similar to a clown.
 Let’s see how these GUCCI bronzers fare on pale skin!

 Application & Formula

-This makes it a product I wouldn’t normally use for every day, as I prefer to use fragrance-free products.
-And judging from the ingredients list, parfum is the eighth major component.
-It’s essentially on top of the list which should make those with sensitive skins a little wary of it.
+This makes it a product I wouldn’t normally use every day, as I prefer to use fragrance-free products.
+Judging from the ingredients list, the fragrance is the eighth major component.
+It’s essentially on top of the list which should make those with sensitive skin a little wary of it.

 The bronzing powders supposedly smooth away imperfections while giving the skin a natural bronze.
 On the actual test, the powder feels very sensational.
-It’s so fine and creamy and the texture feels like expensive authentic silk.
+It’s fine and creamy, and the texture feels like expensive authentic silk.
 I love the sheen and gloss-like finish of the bronzer, it has a very natural uncakey look to it.

 One thing I can confirm is that this bronzer is luxury all the way!
 From first glance to the first touch, it’s a cut above other brands!
-And when it’s being applied and to the skin, the calibre of the product becomes even more obvious.
+And when it’s applied to the skin, the calibre of the product becomes even more obvious.

 The colour of the shade I have is nice but when comparing it to my Charlotte Tilbury Filmstar Bronze & Glow, it just doesn’t quite live up to it.
 The Charlotte Tilbury bronzer looks much more natural on the skin, in colour and finish.
 Although, the finish is a personal preference.

-Anastasia Beverly Hills Bare Minerals Barry M Benefit Cosmetics Bobbi Brown Chantecaille Charlotte Tilbury Clarins ColourPop Dermalogica Dior Drunk Elephant ELEMIS Estée Lauder Fenty Beauty First Aid Beauty GlamGlow Hourglass Huda Beauty Iconic London Jeffree Star Cosmetics L'Oreal lancome La Roche-Posay Laura Mercier LORAC MAC Makeup Revolution Maybelline Molton Brown Morphe Nars Neutrogena NYX Origins Peter Thomas Roth Pixi Revlon Sigma Beauty Smashbox Stila Tarte Cosmetics Too Faced Urban Decay Zoeva
+Anastasia Beverly Hills bareMinerals Benefit Cosmetics Bobbi Brown CeraVe Chantecaille Charlotte Tilbury Clarins ColourPop Dermalogica Dior Dyson e.l.f.
+Cosmetics ELEMIS Estée Lauder Eucerin Fenty Beauty Fresh Giorgio Armani Hourglass IT Cosmetics L'Oreal Lancome Laura Mercier LORAC MAC Makeup Revolution Maybelline Molton Brown Morphe Nars Natasha Denona Neutrogena NYX Origins Peter Thomas Roth PÜR Cosmetics Revlon Sigma Beauty Smashbox Stila The Ordinary Too Faced Urban Decay YSL